using namespace std - lets your omit the std:: prefix

 An lvalue is anything with an address

-An l value reference (&) is like a constant ptr with auto-dereferencing.
+An lvalue reference (&) is like a constant ptr with auto-dereferencing.
 Always initialized to an lvalue

 Compiler creates temporary object to hold the result of oddsorEvens